AshishKapoor/sales/README.md

 pre-commit install
 ```

-It will run Ruff check and formatting before every commit.
+It will run Ruff check, formatting and GitLeaks inspection before every commit.

 ---